NO PROMPTS · NO FRAMEWORKS · NO CATCHING UP ON TWO YEARS OF TOOLING

 drafting summary — now

-to staging for your review
+handed to you for review

 02 · WATCH